BigCommerce vs Shopify: Everything You Need to Know

 BigCommerce Benefits

-Because BigCommerce diminishes technical debt and reduces server costs, the cost of your website will be cheaper in the long run.
-SaaS eCommerce even costs about 75 percent less than on-premise platforms.
+Because BigCommerce diminishes technical debt, reduces server costs and does not collect additional transaction penalties, the cost of your website will be cheaper to maintain over time.
+As a baseline, SaaS eCommerce regularly costs ~75% less than on-premise platforms.

-If you’re interested in learning more about BigCommerce costs, refer to this cost comparison tool and check out how to choose the right BigCommerce plan for you.
+If you’re interested in learning more about BigCommerce costs, refer to this cost comparison chart and check out how to choose the right BigCommerce plan for you.

 Ease of Use